-MySQL Enterprise Firewall is an application-level firewall that enables database administrators to permit or deny SQL statement execution based on matching against whitelists of accepted statement patterns.
+MySQL Enterprise Firewall is an application-level firewall that enables database administrators to permit or deny SQL statement execution based on matching against allowlists of accepted statement patterns.
 This helps harden MySQL against attacks such as SQL injection or attempts to exploit applications by using them outside of their legitimate query workload characteristics.

-Each MySQL account registered with the firewall has its own statement whitelist, enabling protection to be tailored per account.
+Each MySQL account registered with the firewall has its own statement allowlist, enabling protection to be tailored per account.
 For a given account, the firewall can operate in recording, protecting, or detecting mode, for training in the accepted statement patterns, active protection against unacceptable statements, or passive detection of unacceptable statements.

 MySQL Enterprise Firewall installation is a one-time operation that involves running